nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 5. Then, the `LogicManager`calls `EditTaskCommand#execute()`.
 6. The `EditTaskCommand` retrieves the task at the `Index`, which is the first task in the filtered task list, from the `Model`.
 7. The `EditTaskCommand` command calls `Task#edit()` with the `EditTaskDescriptor` passed as the argument.
-8. The `Task#edit()` method checks that the module of the `taskToEdit` is not changed, so it creates a copy of the `taskToMark`, still linked to an exam.
+8. The `Task#edit()` method checks that the module of the `taskToEdit` is not changed, so it creates a copy of the `taskToEdit`, with only the description changed.
+If `taskToEdit` has a linked exam, `linkedEditedTask` is also linked to the same exam.
-9. This `editedTask` has all fields similar to the original task, except its `TaskDescription` is changed to `Task 1`.
+9. This `linkedEditedTask` has all fields similar to the original task, except its `TaskDescription` is changed to `Task 1`.
-10. Then, the `EditTaskCommand` calls `Model#replaceTask()` which replaces the `taskToEdit` in the filtered task list in `Model` with the `editedTask`.
+10. Then, the `EditTaskCommand` calls `Model#replaceTask()` which replaces the `taskToEdit` in the filtered task list in `Model` with the `linkedEditedTask`.

-The following activity diagram summarizes what happens when a user executes EditTaskCommand is executed
+The following activity diagram summarizes what happens when EditTaskCommand is executed

 |  ![EditTaskActivityDiagram](images/EditTaskActivityDiagram.png)  |
 |:----------------------------------------------------------------:|